 Sunset Harbor in Balmy Key West is a Low Key, All Ages Community with Pastel Colored Manufactured Homes That Back to Two Deep Water Canals

 Balmy Key West sits at the very end of the Florida Keys and is the location of gated Sunset Harbor, an all ages manufactured home community with new and previously owned park models for sale and lease.
 Seventy nine homes are here, and each one is pastel colored.

 With sandy streets lined by telephone poles and stubby palm trees, Sunset Harbor has a tropical, bohemian atmosphere.
-The community sits along two deep water canals, providing access to both the Gulf of Mexico and the Atlantic Ocean.
+The community sits next to two deep water canals, providing access to both the Gulf of Mexico and the Atlantic Ocean.
 Many homes have a private boat dock with a motorboat moored along side.

 Amenities include a 12-slip marina and a new, heated (and cooled as needed) resort-style swimming pool.
 Fishing along the canals is a popular pastime.

-Webwerxx, Inc. Copyright (c) 2006-2017.
+Webwerxx, Inc. Copyright (c) 2006-2019.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.